The Genuis

 The numbers are moving in my mind," he says.
 "Sometimes they're fast, sometimes they're slow.
 Sometimes they're dark.
 Sometimes they're bright.
 That emotion, that motion, that texture will be highly memorable for me."
 In his mind, Tammet says, each positive integer up to 10,000 has its own unique shape, colour, texture and feel.

-Seeing numbers in colors and shapes is a neurological phenonema called synaethesia.
+Seeing numbers in colors and shapes is a neurological phenomenon called synaethesia.
 Thier minds have a sensory reactions to math, music or words.
 For instance a a person might taste the words that others are speaking, see colors and shapes with numbers, or see colors with music.
 A neurological "cross-talk".
 A blending of sensations.

-Acquired savants or acciental genuis accounts have happend with not only brain surgery, but with epilepsy, sub-arachnoid haemorrhage, meningitis or even progressive aphasia.
+There's also Orlando Serrell, who was struck in the head by a baseball and briefly knocked unconscious.
+After recovering, he discovered he could solve complex math problems in record time.
+Serrell suffers from brain damage, and although his mathematical ability was latent before the accident, his trauma turned him into a genius.Acquired savants or accidental genius accounts have happened with not only brain surgery, but with epilepsy, sub-arachnoid haemorrhage, meningitis or even progressive aphasia.
 Additionally, there is a growing volume of literature that explores this phenomenon in previously healthy individuals diagnosed with Alzheimer’s Disease or frontal temporal dementia.

 There are many theories to explain the neurophysiology of acquired savant syndrome, but most of them agree on these two explanations: